dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Invalid PM flags → fallback
 - System‑wide wrong‑PM operations → fallback

+And, of course, if the incorrect OS PM is used, that can be safely rewritten to the correct PM for the OS using the retry_with_modified_command action plan from the LLM.
+And it does this very well (tested and validated).

 ---

 #### Abort — the “dangerous or impossible” path